saitaiky/notebook/docs/docs/web-development/kubernetes/3-ways.md

 ### Imperative (Object & command)

+> TL;DR - `kubectl create` is imperative because you tell K8s to build a resource and won't record the snapshot of the last building state.

 Imperative is easier when you already know the **state** of the object or the resource, and you're just getting started with using the tools.

 It's easier for us in our human minds to type these things at the CLI and K8s provides imperative commands and imperative object when use imperative appoarch to interact with K8s.
 That's one of the biggest drawbacks to this type of work is that it's really hard to get an automated script, or tool, to automatically handle the